oracle-livelabs/sprints/java/sprint-pkixexception/sprint-pkixexception.md

     -keystore $JAVA_HOME/lib/security/cacerts</copy>
     ```

-3. Verify the certificates added to Java trust store by using the below command:
+3. Verify the certificates added to Java trust store by using the following command:

     ```
     <copy>